British Columbia: Geography

-The Coast Mountains and the Inside Passage's many inlets provide some of British Columbia's renowned and spectacular scenery, which forms the backdrop and context for a growing outdoor adventure and ecotourism industry.
+The Coast Mountains and the Inside Passage's many inlets provide some of British Columbia's scenery, which forms the backdrop and context for a growing outdoor adventure and ecotourism industry.
 75 percent of the province is mountainous (more than 1000 m above sea level); 60 percent is forested; and only about 5 percent is arable.

 The province's mainland away from the coastal regions is somewhat moderated by the Pacific Ocean.
 Terrain ranges from dry inland forests and semi-arid valleys, to the range and canyon districts of the Central and Southern Interior, to boreal forest and subarctic prairie in the Northern Interior.
 High mountain regions both north and south have subalpine flora and subalpine climate.

 The Okanagan wine area, extending from Vernon to Osoyoos at the Oroville–Osoyoos Border Crossing, is one of several wine and cider-producing regions in Canada.
 Other wine regions in British Columbia include the Cowichan Valley on Vancouver Island and the Fraser Valley.

 The Southern Interior cities of Kamloops and Penticton have some of the warmest and longest summer climates in Canada (while higher elevations are cold and snowy), although their temperatures are often exceeded north of the Fraser Canyon, close to the confluence of the Fraser and Thompson rivers, where the terrain is rugged and covered with desert-type flora.
 Semi-desert grassland is found in large areas of the Interior Plateau, with land uses ranging from ranching at lower altitudes to forestry at higher ones.

-The northern, mostly mountainous, two-thirds of the province is largely unpopulated and undeveloped, except for the area east of the Rockies, where the Peace River Country contains BC's portion of the Canadian Prairies, centred at the city of Dawson Creek.

-British Columbia is considered part of the Pacific Northwest and the Cascadia bioregion, along with the American states of Alaska, Idaho, (western) Montana, Oregon, Washington, and (northern) California.